sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 There is a large clocktower in the center of Vindale not far from the Burning Goblet Tavern.
 Though the clock keeper has not been seen in ages now, the Clocktower of Vindale runs seamlessly without missing a second.

 It is not uncommon to see children wearing pumpkins and chasing each other about the streets of Vindale.
 Legend has it the pumpkins that grow in Vindale are the best in the entire land, said to be an omen of good luck if you have large healthy pumpkins growing on your land.
 Black Lillies, Orchids, and Roses grow year round in Vindale without any explanation, no rhyme or reason as to why these 3 flowers grow without any special care or out of season confusing botanists for ages.
-Depending on the moon phase these flowers will glow in the moonlight or lack there of moonlight, scholars say they have different magical properties with the seasons.
+Depending on the moon phase these flowers glow in the moonlight or lack there of moonlight, scholars say they have different magical properties with the seasons.

 Avian wildlife around Vindale is mainly condensed to vultures,crows, and ravens.
 This is the result of many generations of predator creatures and selection of the ruling families of Vindale.
 Killing any of these avian creatures is not only a bad omen, it is illegal, and a curse might befall you and your family.